angband/angband/docs/hacking/debug.rst

 Test kind ``V``
   Will prompt for a tval, as an integer.
 For that tval, creates one object of each sval and drops it nearby.
+There is a similar option with the 'c' command, but this one will generate any instant artifacts associated with a tval and selects the tval by number rather than name.

 Detection / Information
 =======================